aksqrd/ORM/README.md

 ## 4. Funcs

 The function LoadFromAnyDDLB() below is referenced by the CodeGen application to create a dropdownlist of all the table names contained in the database you pointed the application at.
-I've used this function for many years to fill my dropdownlists.
-(Thanks John Galloway & Peter Pociask!)
+I've used this function for many years to fill my dropdowns.

     Public Function LoadFromAnyDDLB(ByVal vddl As DropDownList,